 Find more comps by clicking Find Additional Comps.
-That will bring up a screen win which you can search for comps, and easily add them to your markup.
+This will bring up a screen within which you can search for comps and easily add them to your markup.

 If another user has added a comp in this way, it will show as a Community Comp.
 Click on that yellow number to see what that comp is.

-If you wish to add it, just click “+ to Markup,” which is visible when you hover over the cover image:
+If you’d like to add it, just click “+ to Markup,” which is visible when you hover over the cover image: